deanguye/Shopping_Application/README.md

 1) Download the Zip File and insert the folder containing the contents into the  "XAAMP\htdocs" path.
 2) Have XAAMP running on Apache and MySQL Module by clicking "start".
 3) Type http://localhost/phpmyadmin/index.php
+4) Click on "Databases" and create a new database matching the credentials in database.php.
+The name should be "test" and click "create".
-4) Make sure to enter the credentials listed as database.php.
+5) Make sure to enter the credentials listed as database.php.
-5) Import items.sql into your database.
+6) Import items.sql into your database.